stormpath/stormpath-dotnet-documentation/docs/authentication.rst

 When a request comes in to your server, the Stormpath middleware will use the Access Token and Refresh Token cookies to make an authentication decision.
 The first step is to validate the Access Token to make sure it hasn't been tampered with.

-There are two validation strategies: local validation (default) and Stormpath validation.
+There are two validation strategies: local validation (the default) and Stormpath validation.
 Local validation does **not** make a network request to the Stormpath API, while Stormpath validation does make a network request and supports token revocation.

 Both validation strategies follow the same pattern: